 Typical examples of costs you can claim when working from home

-- Gas and electricity costs (heat and light) for the rooms which you use when working at home for your business or employer.
+- Gas and electricity costs (heat and light) for the rooms which you use when working for your business

 - Telephone and internet connection (based on a split between business and personal use)